🔼The name Christ: Summary

-When under emperor Constantine Christianity became the empire's main religion, Christ quickly became known as Pantocrator, or All-Ruler, a phrase drawn from the Septuagint.
+When under emperor Constantine Christianity became the empire's main religion, Christ quickly became known as Pantokrator, or All-Ruler, a phrase drawn from the Septuagint (and please read our article on the name Nazarene for a closer look at this).
 During the time of the great plague, Christ became the Man of Sorrows.
 The Reformation brought the Bible into the common home, and Jesus became mostly depicted as one of us, a sympathetic teacher with his friends and followers.

-In our day and age of individual freedom, Christ is depicted in all possible ways, with all available skin colors and attire, even up to Catholicism Wow's atrocious Buddy Christ.
+In our day and age of individual freedom, Christ is depicted in all possible ways, with all available skin colors and attire, even up to Catholicism Wow's nice tried but still wholly atrocious Buddy Christ.

-Since Paul says that the Spirit searches all things, perhaps we should start calling Him the Great Search Engine.
-Or since in Him and by Him everything was made, and in Him all things hold together, perhaps The Great Server would apply.
+Since Paul says that the Spirit searches all things (1 Corinthians 2:10), perhaps we should start calling him the Great Search Engine.
+Or since in him and by him everything was made, and in him all things hold together (Colossians 1:17), perhaps The Great Server would apply.
 Perhaps not.
-But all these various depictions show that no matter how intimate Christ is experienced, or how much reverence we feel for Him, His ultimate personality or even most fundamental function is utterly difficult to grasp.
+But all these various depictions show that no matter how intimate Christ is experienced, or how much reverence we feel for him, his ultimate personality or even most fundamental function is utterly difficult to grasp.

 So yes, the name Christ means Anointed, but with a very big footnote.